Best Tension Headache Relief Pressure Points

 As you adjust the pressure to your comfort level, keep making circular strokes.
 The area of your head that receives the most tension headache symptoms is the crown; focus on this area while you massage.

-To gently press and move about in this area, use your fingertips.
+Use your fingertips to gently press and move about in this area.
 Breathing slowly and deeply will help you relax more during the scalp massage.

 To improve the experience even further, try adding essential oils or using different types of scalp massage, such as kneading or tapping.

-Each day, massage your scalp for a few minutes to help release muscular tension, improve blood flow, and relieve tension headaches.
+Massage your scalp for a few minutes each day to help release muscular tension, improve blood flow, and relieve tension headaches.
 This is especially effective when headaches start or when you're stressed.

 Neck And Shoulders